makany-milan/makany-milan.github.io/_publications/women_in_academia.md

 # Citation

-Bagues, M., G. Vattuone, M. Makany, and N. Zinovyeva.
-(2023): “Women in Top Academic Positions: Is There a Trickle-down Effect?,”
+Bagues, M., Vattuone, G., Makany, M., & Zinovyeva, N. (2023).
+Women in Top Academic Positions: Is There a Trickle-down Effect?